Eurydice – The Lost Love of Orpheus

 Plato’s “Symposium”

 Penned in approximately 385-370 BC, Plato’s “Symposium” is a philosophical text that explores the nature of love.
 Plato, a foundational figure in Western philosophy, often used dialogues to convey his ideas.
-In “Symposium,” he presents a more cynical view of Orpheus’s journey to the Underworld.
+In “Symposium,” however, he presents a more cynical view of Orpheus’s journey to the Underworld.

 Quote: “The infernal deities only presented an apparition of Eurydice to him.”